VanderpoelLiam/liamvanderpoel.com/content/articles/llm-memory-usage/index.md

 This leads to an issue as we want to fit the exponent with value `81` using 5 bits of memory.
 This is not possible as 5 bits can only store integers until `63` so we get an underflow error as the dynamic range of a float16 is not large enough to accommodate numbers closer to zero than \\(2^{-5} \approx 1 \cdot 10^{-3}\\).

 While this might seem like a tangent, **LLMs are just a big bag of floats**.
-To understand how much memory is needed during training, fine-tuning and inference requires us to first understand floats.
+To understand how much memory is needed during training, fine-tuning and inference requires first understanding floats.

 ## Estimating GPU memory requirements

 To summarize so far: **LLMs are just a big bag of floats**.

-To load a 1B parameter LLM into memory means loading 1B floats.
+Loading a 1B parameter LLM into memory means loading 1B floats.
 If our weights are represented in half-precision with bf16 or fp16, each would require 16-bits or 2 bytes of memory.
 Double that if they are represented in a full-precision format like fp32.
-It then follows that the VRAM (GPU memory) requirement to load a `X` billion parameter model into memory is `(bytes per parameter) * X * 10^9` bytes or `(bytes per parameter) * X` gigabytes (GB).
+Therefore the VRAM (GPU memory) required to load a `X` billion parameter model into memory is `(bytes per parameter) * X * 10^9` bytes or `(bytes per parameter) * X` gigabytes (GB).
 As most LLMs are stored in half-precision, loading a LLM into memory requires approximately 2GB of VRAM per billion parameters.

 However we don't just load an model into memory and then do nothing.
 Either we are generating text by performing inference, or we are updating the model weights by training.
 Each mode has vastly different memory requirements as we will see below.